New York Gambling Regulation

 Commercial Gambling License Types and Requirements

-The Racing, Pari-Mutuel Wagering, and Breeding Law allows for the issuance of three types of licenses for commercial gambling – for landbased gaming facilities, casino vendors, and occupational permits for casino employees.
+The Racing, Pari-Mutuel Wagering, and Breeding Law allows the issuance of three types of licenses for commercial gambling: land-based gaming facility licenses, casino vendor licenses, and occupational permits for casino employees.

 Gaming Facility Licenses